blazej-bucha/graflab-cookbook/README.md

 * [11](src/howto11.m): Grids with varying spacings in latitudes and longitudes

 * [12](src/howto12.m): Stop the Earth's rotation to get gravitational quantities instead of the gravity quantities

 * [13](src/howto13.m): Exploit the symmetry of Legendre functions with respect to the equator to improve the computational speed

 * [14](src/howto14.m): Commission error

+* [15](src/howto15.m): A trick with the minimum and the maximum degree of the synthesis